Recognition of same-sex unions in the Turks and Caicos Islands: Developments in 2021–present

 In October 2021, a dual Turks and Caicos Islander-American same-sex couple, Richard Sankar and Tim Haymon, sued immigration authorities to have their marriage, performed in Florida in 2020, recognised for the purpose of allowing Haymon to legally reside and work in the islands without the need for a work permit.
-The territory's immigration office had denied the request to recognise the marriage two months prior, arguing that Haymon did not meet the definition of a spouse.
-The couple argued in court that failure to recognize their marriage was a violation of their right to privacy, and based their reasoning on rulings from the European Court of Human Rights (ECHR) that the absence of legal recognition for same-sex couples was discriminatory.
+The territory's immigration office had denied the request to recognise the marriage two months prior, arguing that Haymon did not meet the definition of a "spouse".
+The couple argued in court that failure to recognize their marriage was a violation of their right to privacy, and based their reasoning on rulings from the European Court of Human Rights (ECHR) that the absence of legal recognition for same-sex couples is discriminatory.
 The lawsuit was filed amid ongoing court challenges over the constitutionally of same-sex marriage bans in Bermuda and the Cayman Islands.
 Those bans were later upheld by the Judicial Committee of the Privy Council in March 2022.

 Oral arguments were heard in court in November 2022.
 On 13 March 2024, High Court Judge Anthony Gruchot ruled in Haymon & Sankar v.
 Been & The Attorney General of the Turks and Caicos Islands that granting spousal resident permits solely to heterosexual couples was discriminatory and violated constitutional protections.
 However, Gruchot ordered no remedy and added that "[t]he denial to a same sex couple of a right to marry and hence a right to have an overseas same-sex marriage recognised in Turks and Caicos Islands is not, in my judgment discriminatory....The question that arises is whether the refusal to give the plaintiffs access to the same rights as a married couple, based on their sexual orientation, is discriminatory.
 The Constitution at Section 16, gives protection from discrimination based, among other things, on sexual orientation."
 Both the government and the couple appealed the decision to the Turks and Caicos Court of Appeal, which heard oral arguments on 23 and 24 October 2024.
-The couple offered to drop the case if the government passes a civil partnership bill, but the government has refused.
+The couple offered to drop the case if the government passed a civil partnership bill, but the government refused.
 On October 27, 2025, the Court of Appeal ruled that the government must interpret the term "spouse" in the Immigration Act to include same-sex partners legally married in other jurisdictions, finding that it could not discriminate based on sexual orientation.
-This is the first time the courts have found an obligation to recognize same-sex partners.
+This was the first time the courts had found an obligation to recognize same-sex partners.

+In February 2026, LGBT group Colours Caribbean called on the government and Governor Dileeni Daniel-Selvaratnam to pass legislation legally recognizing same-sex couples.